 The three of them had come a long way.
 From childhood in Nigeria, to young adult life in the States and back to Nigeria where they transformed into reality, their lifelong dream of building a mall.
 It had been difficult passing through all the government red tape and securing the right investors, but it was Bashorun’s family connections that gave them the advantage they needed.
 Five years later and all the money sunk into the mall was returning in healthy sums.
 All debts were offset and plans to franchise the business were well underway.
 For the first time in a long while, all three friends were breathing easy.

 Having concluded his amusing tale of the Chinese man and finally putting Dominic and Bashorun into uncontrollable laughter, Seyi suggested an Easter vacation, all expenses paid by him.

 “Let’s go to Greece or Fiji or one of those nameless places.
 No women.
 Just the three of us.”

 “Which kain homo waka be dat one?”
 Bashorun fired off in his untainted Nigerian accent.

-“Help me ask him o,” Dominic answered and switched the topic to some new business idea that required a massive piece of land connecting to the mall which belonged to Bashorun’s elder brother, the present reigning monarch of the Balogun family.
-Dominic wanted them to build the largest event center in Lagos that could comfortably hold ten thousand people.
-Bashorun was against the idea but Seyi was in support.
+“Help me ask him o,” Dominic answered, and switched the topic to some new business idea that required a massive piece of land connecting to the mall which belonged to Bashorun’s elder brother, the present reigning monarch of the Balogun family.
+Dominic wanted them to build the largest event center in Lagos.
+Bashorun was against the idea, but Seyi was in support.
 As Bashorun began laying out reasons why it was a waste of their money, Dominic attended to his blinking intercom.
-His secretary informed him that Genesis wanted to see him.
+His secretary informed him that Genesis was there to see him.

 “Let her in.”